eggdropsoap/QuestWorlds/markdown/QuestWorlds.md

 #### 2.3.1.2 Simple Contest

-The **simple contest** is *QuestWorlds*' primary resolution mechanic for overcoming **story obstacles**, and is used the most often where the outcome is uncertain.
+The **simple contest** is *QuestWorlds*' primary resolution mechanic for overcoming **story obstacles**, and is used most often where the outcome is uncertain.
 It also provides the foundation for other types of uncertain **contest**, including several **long** ones.
 As such, it receives both an overview of key concepts here as well as a more detailed treatment in §4.

 A **simple contest** can be summarized as follows: